What’s the best pillow for breastfeeding?

 I used both and today I’m going to let you know which I think is the best in this head to head review post.
 I’ve gotten opinions from some other moms as well.
-Let’s find the perfect breastfeeding pillow for you!
+Let’s find the best breastfeeding pillow for you!

 This post contains affiliate links.
 If you make a purchase after clicking one of my links I may earn a commission at no additional cost to you.

-the best nursing pillow for breastfeeding moms
+The best nursing pillow for breastfeeding moms

 Boppy nursing pillow review

 A boppy pillow is great for helping your baby tolerate tummy time as you can prop them with their belly over it.
 When they are ready to start sitting up closer to 6 months a boppy can be used to help support them.
 It’s a versatile item that you won’t use solely for breastfeeding.

 As for use during breastfeeding.
 The boppy pillow is very lightweight, it can easily be moved from place to place and can easily be taken with you.
 Its curved shape allows you to wrap it around your torso slightly.

 What do other moms think:

 My main concern was that larger women may have trouble wrapping it around themselves as the pillows are not very big.
-Many reported that this was an issue.
-One mom suggested that she had better luck with the Aden and Anais nursing pillow instead.
+Many reported that this was an issue and may not be the best nursing pillow for plus size moms.
+One suggested that she had better luck with the Aden and Anais nursing pillow instead.

 Be sure to check out all my tips for preparing to breastfeed successfully.
 I’m telling you everything I wish I’d known!

-my brest friend nursing pillow review
+My brest friend nursing pillow review

 At night when you’re nursing in a half-awake state, I found the extra stability and security helpful.
 It even has a little pocket where you can store a nipple shield, nipple cream, or a beverage if you’re using it in the daytime.